Thénardiers: Part Four: St. Denis

 Mme.
 Thénardier dies in prison and Éponine and Azelma are released.
 Gavroche, not involved with his family's crimes, encounters purely by chance his two younger brothers, who are unaware of their identities.
 He briefly takes care of them, but they soon leave him in search of their missing foster mother.
-It is unknown what has happened to the two after that.
+It is unknown what happened to the two after that.

 Éponine is sent by Babet to investigate Valjean's house, but since she knows that Cosette, who now lives with Valjean, is the beloved of her former neighbor Marius (for whom she harbors some affection), sends back a biscuit to Babet (which is code for "not worth the trouble").
 She leads Marius to Valjean's house so that he may be with his beloved.
-M. Thénardier and Patron-Minette, with the aid of Gavroche, manage to escape from jail and persist in robbing Valjean's house.
+M. Thénardier and Patron-Minette, with the aid of Gavroche, manage to escape from jail and attempt to rob Valjean's house.
 However, Éponine wards them off by threatening to scream.
 The next day, Éponine tries to tear Cosette and Marius apart by sending Valjean a warning to "move out," and later telling Marius that his friends invited him to fight with them at the barricade at the Rue de la Chanvrerie, intending for both her and Marius to perish in the rebellion of 1832 so that she will not have to share him with Cosette.
 Both Éponine and Gavroche are killed at Rue de la Chanvrerie, despite Marius' efforts to protect the Thénardier family.